2025 São Paulo Grand Prix: Race report

-Lando Norris (McLaren) held the lead through the Senna S as Gabriel Bortoleto (Sauber) crashed out of his home Grand Prix after contact with Lance Stroll (Aston Martin), bringing out the safety car.
-Meanwhile, Lewis Hamilton (Ferrari) made contact with Carlos Sainz Jr.'s Williams before hitting the rear of Colapinto's Alpine, forcing him into the pit lane and giving the Ferrari driver floor damage; he reported issues with downforce and rear stability, and retired on lap 37, marking the team's first double retirement since the Dutch Grand Prix.
+Lando Norris held the lead through the Senna S as Gabriel Bortoleto crashed out of his home Grand Prix after contact with Lance Stroll, bringing out the safety car.
+Ferrari driver Lewis Hamilton made contact with Carlos Sainz Jr.'s Williams before hitting the rear of Franco Colapinto's Alpine, forcing Hamilton into the pit lane and resulting in floor damage; he reported issues with downforce and rear stability, and retired on lap 37.

-As the safety car was withdrawn, Oscar Piastri (McLaren) locked up into Kimi Antonelli's Mercedes, which sent him into the Ferrari of Charles Leclerc, which tore one of his tyres in a similar manner to his incident in Zandvoort, bringing out a virtual safety car.
-By this point, pit lane starter Max Verstappen (Red Bull) was in thirteenth, but puncture to the front-left hard tyre forced him to switch to medium tyres.
-By lap nine and the conclusion of the VSC period, Piastri was in second place, but would soon receive a ten-second penalty for his role in the Antonelli collision.
+As the safety car was withdrawn, Oscar Piastri locked up into Kimi Antonelli's Mercedes, which sent him into the Ferrari of Charles Leclerc.
+This tore a tyre off of Leclerc's car.
+By this point, pit lane starter Max Verstappen was in thirteenth, but a puncture to the front-left hard tyre forced him to switch to medium tyres.
+By lap 9 and the conclusion of the virtual safety car period, Piastri was in second place, but would soon receive a ten-second penalty for his role in the Antonelli collision.
 Similarly, a ten-second penalty for Yuki Tsunoda followed for causing a collision with Stroll, and another was granted after improperly serving it.

 By lap 56, Verstappen was fourth, behind both Mercedes cars.
-George Russell had to manage his brake temperature, so he started to lift and coast; Verstappen passed the Mercedes driver for third.
-However, he encountered Antonelli, who defended his second place to mark his highest Formula One career finish to date.
-Norris won the race by ten seconds, and Piastri finished in fifth, meaning Verstappen, who finished third after starting from the pit lane, was now one race win away from Piastri.
+George Russell had to manage his brake temperature, so he started to lift and coast; Verstappen passed him for third.
+He encountered Antonelli, who defended second place to mark his highest Formula One career finish at the time.
+Norris won the race by ten seconds, and Piastri finished in fifth.

+After taking his seventh Grand Prix victory of the season, Norris extended his lead in the Drivers' Championship to 24 points over Piastri, with Verstappen a further 25 points adrift in third.
+The result also meant that Russell was mathematically eliminated from championship contention, leaving only the top three with chances of winning the Drivers' Championship with three races (including the final sprint in Qatar) to go.
+While McLaren increased its total to 798 points in the Constructors' Championship, Ferrari was demoted from second to fourth following their second double retirement of the season, allowing Mercedes and Red Bull to move up to second and third, respectively.